 Being frugal vs cheap is knowing what’s valuable and willingly spending there.
 And sometimes what’s valuable is subjective.
 Don’t be cheap with what matters to you.

-Life Is About Choices and the Decisions We Make
+Life Is All About Choices and the Decisions We Make

 Much to life outside of your control: the place you’re born into, how you’re raised, the social environment you exist within.
 Your personal milieu is predetermined.